LIFTEZ/liftez_app/README.md

  Django Restframework (possibly)

 # --Goals--
- Develop another React Native App with more direction and complete it Create a better way for me to log and track my meals than using the iphone notes app
+ Develop another React Native App with more direction and complete it.
+ Create a better way for me to log and track my meals than using the iphone notes app

 # --App features/implementations--